 - the various doors through the fortified walls

-Despite its picturesque location it is not usually completely overrun with tourists in the way that some places are, and the Parc Limeuil at the top of the town, while not spectacular as a park, has some fine views and is usually quiet.
+Despite its picturesque location it is not usually completely overrun with tourists in the way that some places are, and the Parc Limeuil and panoramic gardens at the top of the town, while not spectacular as a park, has some fine views and is usually quiet.

 The river beach at Limeuil is an ideal place for the children to cool down (and adults as well), with safe paddling in the river shallows - a very pleasant place to escape the crowds.

 Le Chai - situated at the old port of the gabarres (the river boats) this restaurant has a very pleasant patio and a fairly traditional menu.

 A l'Ancre de Salut - snack bar which in summer has a terrace next to the river.